 Kathinka has a special degree in tree hugging as she took the masterclass when she was very little.
-Now, that she is not a little girl anymore, she developed a great passion for nature photography as well as filming 360° videos and other fancy stuff.
+Now, that she is not a little girl anymore, she developed a great passion for nature photography.

 In real life, she works as an IT specialist in a german based mining company and often feels the need to express her creativity in pictures.